 For the effective control of liquidity, the Bank divides the liquidity management into the following parts: current / short-term and medium-term / long-term.

 In order to manage liquidity risk, the Bank:

-- Establishes the risk level - through the authorized collective body - sets the risk apetiteas well as limits on liquidity ratios and early warning indicators;

-- Periodically conducts monitoring of the established limits and indicators; - In case of increasing the level of risks, takes decisions regarding its mitigation in timely manner.
+- Establishes the risk level through the authorized collective body sets the risk apetiteas well as limits on liquidity ratios and early warning indicators; - Periodically conducts monitoring of the established limits and indicators; - In case of increasing the level of risks, takes decisions regarding its mitigation in timely manner.

 A more detailed description of the liquidity risk assessment, limitation, monitoring and reporting methodology is determined in the policies and methods dedicated to this risk measurement and control.
 In particular, the Bank has a GAP reporting methodology for liquidity risk management and has internal limits.
 Based on these, the Financial Risk and Portfolio Analysis Division analyzes the risk of liquidity and monitors the established limits and submits the results to ALCO.
+Besides, the regulatory requirements are monitored and analyzed continuously.